 It made stars of Jennifer Lawrence, Liam Hemsworth, and Josh Hutcherson.
 Visitors can actually see where The Hunger Games was filmed.
 The four movies were also filmed around the South, specifically Georgia and North Carolina.
 Many locations are open to visitors.

-The Swan House
+The Swan House at the Atlanta History Center

 Set in the Buckhead neighborhood, the 1928 mansion is Atlanta‘s most famous, owned by the Inman family.
 The “Swan House,” as it is commonly known, was designed by architect Philip Trammell Shutze, who also designed nearby landmarks like The Temple and Henry W. Grady High School.